Estrogen: Biosynthesis

 Estrogens, in females, are produced primarily by the ovaries, and during pregnancy, the placenta.
 Follicle-stimulating hormone (FSH) stimulates the ovarian production of estrogens by the granulosa cells of the ovarian follicles and corpora lutea.
 Some estrogens are also produced in smaller amounts by other tissues such as the liver, pancreas, bone, adrenal glands, skin, brain, adipose tissue, and the breasts.
 These secondary sources of estrogens are especially important in postmenopausal women.

 The pathway of estrogen biosynthesis in extragonadal tissues is different.
 These tissues are not able to synthesize C19 steroids, and therefore depend on C19 supplies from other tissues and the level of aromatase.

 In females, synthesis of estrogens starts in theca interna cells in the ovary, by the synthesis of androstenedione from cholesterol.
 Androstenedione is a substance of weak androgenic activity which serves predominantly as a precursor for more potent androgens such as testosterone as well as estrogen.
 This compound crosses the basal membrane into the surrounding granulosa cells, where it is converted either immediately into estrone, or into testosterone and then estradiol in an additional step.
 The conversion of androstenedione to testosterone is catalyzed by 17β-hydroxysteroid dehydrogenase (17β-HSD), whereas the conversion of androstenedione and testosterone into estrone and estradiol, respectively is catalyzed by aromatase, enzymes which are both expressed in granulosa cells.
 In contrast, granulosa cells lack 17α-hydroxylase and 17,20-lyase, whereas theca cells express these enzymes and 17β-HSD but lack aromatase.
 Hence, both granulosa and theca cells are essential for the production of estrogen in the ovaries.

 Estrogen levels vary through the menstrual cycle, with levels highest near the end of the follicular phase just before ovulation.

 Note that in males, estrogen is also produced by the Sertoli cells when FSH binds to their FSH receptors.

 Distribution

 Estrogens are plasma protein bound to albumin and/or sex hormone-binding globulin in the circulation.

 Metabolism

 Estrogens are metabolized via hydroxylation by cytochrome P450 enzymes such as CYP1A1 and CYP3A4 and via conjugation by estrogen sulfotransferases (sulfation) and UDP-glucuronyltransferases (glucuronidation).
 In addition, estradiol is dehydrogenated by 17β-hydroxysteroid dehydrogenase into the much less potent estrogen estrone.
 These reactions occur primarily in the liver, but also in other tissues.

 Excretion

-Estrogens are excreted primarily by the kidneys as conjugates via the urine.
+Estrogens are inactivated primarily by the kidneys and liver and excreted via the gastrointestinal tract in the form of conjugates, found in feces, bile, and urine.